relnod/calcgo/README.md

 language L(G) defined [here](#grammar).

-The calculations follow basic math rules, like "multiplication and division frist, then addition and subtraction" rule.
+The calculations follow basic math rules, like "multiplication and division first, then addition and subtraction" rule.
 To break this rule it is possible to use brackets.
 There needs to be at least one whitespace character between an operator an a number.
 All other whitespace character get ignored by the lexer.